 The U.N.
-World Food Program has requested donations of 810,000 tons of food for North Korea in 2001.
+World Food Program requested donations of 611,000 tons of food for North Korea in 2002, but it cites a decline in donations.
 It acknowledges that the North Korean government places restrictions on its monitors' access to the food distribution system, but it believes that most of its food aid reaches needy people.
-Several private aid groups, however, have withdrawn from North Korea because of such restrictions and suspicions that the North Korean regime was diverting food aid to the military or the communist elite living mainly in the capital of Pyongyang.
+Several private aid groups, however, withdrew from North Korea because of such restrictions and suspicions that the North Korean regime was diverting food aid to the military or the communist elite living mainly in the capital of Pyongyang.
 It is generally agreed that the regime gives priority to these two groups in its overall food distribution policy.
-The regime, too, has refused to adopt agricultural reforms similar to those of fellow communist countries, China and Vietnam, including dismantling of Stalinist collective farms.
-While such reforms resulted in big increases in food production in China and Vietnam, North Korea continues to experience sizeable food shortages year after year apparently with no end in site.
-Food shortages and resultant suffering were reported to be increasing in 2001.
+The regime, too, refuses to adopt agricultural reforms similar to those of fellow communist countries, China and Vietnam, including dismantling of Stalinist collective farms.
+While such reforms resulted in big increases in food production in China and Vietnam, North Korea continues to experience sizeable food shortages year after year with no end in sight.
+Food shortages and resultant suffering reportedly increased in 2001.
 It is estimated that one to three million North Koreans died of malnutrition between 1995 and 2001.

 Responding to South Korea's Sunshine Policy.
 U.S. responses to President Kim Dae-jung's "sunshine policy" has been an issue since South Korea achieved a breakthrough in relations with North Korea with the meeting of Kim Dae-jung and North Korean leader Kim Jong-il in Pyongyang, June 13-14, 2000.
 Their joint declaration said North Korea and South Korea would work for economic cooperation, cultural and sports exchanges, and meetings of divided Korean families.
 The summit apparently was in part the result of Kim Dae-jung's speech in Berlin in March 2000.
 He offered to provide large scale economic aid to rebuild North Korea's infrastructure.
-Following the summit, Seoul and Pyongyang negotiated agreements on the restoration of a railway and road across the DMZ, investment guarantees and tax measures to stimulate South Korean private investments in

-North Korea, provision of 600,000 tons of South Korean food aid to North Korea, and flood control projects for the Imjim River.
-A military dialogue also began with a meeting of defense ministers.
-President Kim called on the United States to support his sunshine policy by normalizing diplomatic relations with North Korea and negotiating a missile agreement with Pyongyang, and removing North Korea from the U.S. terrorist list.
+Following the summit, Seoul and Pyongyang negotiated agreements on the restoration of a railway and road across the DMZ, investment guarantees and tax measures to stimulate South Korean private investments in North Korea, provision of 600,000 tons of South Korean food aid to North Korea, and flood control projects for the Imjim River.
+A meeting of defense ministers occurred but with little result.
+President Kim called on the United States to support his sunshine policy by normalizing diplomatic relations with North Korea, negotiating a missile agreement with Pyongyang, and removing North Korea from the U.S. terrorist list.

 The issue of whether the Bush Administration supports President Kim Dae-jung's sunshine policy has been discussed since the Bush-Kim summit in March 2001.
-U.S. statements during the summit seemed to indicate that the Bush Administration had reservations about President Kim's policy.
-The substantive issues for the Bush Administration seems to be two-fold.
-One is the U.S. response to the component parts of the sunshine policy, since it involves a number of South Korean initiatives and policy positions.
+The Bush Administration periodically issues a general statement that it supports the sunshine policy.
+However, the U.S. response to the component parts of the sunshine policy indicates a mixed U.S. reaction.
 The Clinton and Bush administrations supported South Korea's proposals to build a railroad and road across the demilitarized zone and assist North Korea in flood control of the Imjim River.
 They also supported North-South agreements to reunite divided Korean families and for investment guarantees for R.O.K. firms investing in North Korea.